 Eligibility:

 - Cats must be Feral.
-These are cats who have had little to no contact with humans and are fearful of humans as a result.
-They will not approach people and try to avoid them.
+Feral cats have had little to no contact with humans and as a result are fearful so avoid and do not approach people.

 - Feral cats are often observed crawling, crouching, hiding, avoiding eye contact and stay quiet.